Quotable Value will be completing its three-yearly revaluation of Kaipara District properties during Quarter Four 2020.

 How do new valuations affect rates?

 Rating valuations form only a part of the calculation of your rates bill.
 Kaipara District Council uses land values to set General Rates.
 Valuations are NOT used to set the Uniform Annual General Charge, Ward Rates or targeted rates for water and sewerage.
 The new rating valuations will be used to calculate rates for the next rating year that is commencing 01 July 2018.
 The new valuations which show the value of land in Kaipara has increased do not increase revenue for the Council.
 The new valuations will reallocate or redistribute the rates between ratepayers.

 If my land value went up by 10%, will I face a 10% rates increase?

 No. An increase in your land value does not mean an equivalent increase in rates.

 First, only part of your rates bill is calculated using the value of your land.
 Secondly, for that part of your rates that is based on land value any increase in your rates will depend on how much your land value increased compared to the average across the District.
-The increase across the District was 33.3%.
-If the value of your land increased by more than 33.3% your rate bill in 2018 may increase.

 How is the valuation done?